SehwanHong/Artificial-Intelligence/MobileNet/index.md

 -----------|-----------
 ![standard convolutional layer](.\standardConvLayer.png) | ![depth wise separable convolutional layer](.\depthwiseConvLayer.png)

 The image above represent how the layers in the standard convolution and depthwise separable convolutional layer is different.
+Standard convolution, as described in the Depthwise separable convolution section, uses one large convolutional filter for all output dimensions.
+However, depthwise separable convolution uses depthwise convolution for filtering the input image by channel wise, then use pointwise convoluiton for combining the layers.